As we continue to replace the Metro fleet with zero and low-emission buses, now is the time to update the look of our buses as well.

 With upgrades and replacements of our fleet in progress, this is the appropriate time to update the livery.

-Both operators are making big steps to replace portions of the fleet with electric and low emission vehicles, with 28 EV’s already on the network.
+Both operators are making big steps to replace portions of the fleet with electric and low emission vehicles, with dozens of EV's already on the network.

 How was the livery design developed?